dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1717: Homosexuality is a natural human variation.
+### T1717: Homosexuality is a natural variation in human sexuality.

 |Support|
 |---|